 Switzerland is known throughout Europe for its high-quality medical and paramedic services.
 Switzerland spends more than 10% of its GDP on health, resulting in medical facilities having the latest technology, as well as one of the world’s lowest patient-to-doctor ratios.

 Health insurance is compulsory for all residents in Switzerland and covers the costs of medical treatment and hospitalization.
 Residents are responsible for contacting insurance providers, since employers are not necessarily responsible for arranging coverage.
 In most cases, Swiss insurance authorities do not accept global health insurance even if the policy states that it covers medical care in Switzerland.

 Depending on the level of coverage, an annual individual health insurance package can cost up to CHF 10,000.
-Residents must also pay part of the cost of treatment through an annual deductible which ranges from CHF 300 to CHF 2,500, and a charge of 10% of the costs over and above the excess up to a maximum of CHF 700.
+Residents must also pay part of the cost of treatment through an annual deductible of CHF 300, and a charge of 10% of the costs over and above the excess up to a maximum of CHF 700.

 Some employers provide supplementary private insurance policies that provide for coverage of some treatments not covered by the basic insurance or to improve the standard of room and service in case of hospitalization.